jerome-pouiller/reredirect/README.md

 `-O` and `-E` act as `-o` and `-e` but with already opened file descriptors in PID.
 They only used to restore previous state of PID.

+Without `-N`, `reredirect` keep previous outputs opened which allow you to restore them.
+This will produce file descriptor leak if you are you call `reredirect` multiple times.
+You can use `-N` to close and forget previous outputs.
+For example:

 Redirect to a command
 ---------------------